 Gays and bisexuals can join the army (since 1999), homophobic acts are a criminal offense (2007), and same-sex adoption is legal (2015).

+If you’re looking for somewhere to move to, or retire to, the Algarve should definitely be a consideration.
 As with most countries, there’s still a lot that needs to be done to help the LGBT cause, but Portugal is a long way ahead of many other countries.
+Of course, it’s also great for a short trip as well.

 As mentioned, most people on the Algarve are extremely welcome and this includes hotels and guesthouse owners.
 However, if you’d like to stay at a gay-owned hotel or guesthouse, or somewhere that has specifically listed themselves as gay-friendly, this list should help you out.

-- Romantik Villa, Salema – A beautiful bed and breakfast that’s been reviewed as being gay-friendly by several people on TripAdvisor.
+- Romantik Villa, Salema – A beautiful bed and breakfast that has been reviewed as being gay-friendly by several people on TripAdvisor.
 It is situated on the Western Algarve, close to Sagres and Lagos.
+This is quite a remote part of the Algarve, with only a few small towns and beaches nearby, and it’s perfect if you want to get away from it all.

 - Dunas Do Alvor, Alvor – Gay-friendly holiday apartments on a resort near Alvor village.
 Onsite facilities include tennis courts, a swimming pool, and gardens.